Shigenori Kuroda

-Shigenori Kuroda (黒田 重徳, Kuroda Shigenori) was a Japanese lieutenant general of the Japanese Imperial Army and the Japanese Governor-General of the Philippines during World War II.
+Shigenori Kuroda (黒田 重徳, Kuroda Shigenori) was a Japanese lieutenant general of the Imperial Japanese Army and the Japanese Governor-General of the Philippines during World War II.

 Biography

 Kuroda was born in Yanagawa, Fukuoka and graduated from the 21st class of the Imperial Japanese Army Academy in 1909 and the 29th class of the Army Staff College in 1916.
 His classmates included Tomoyuki Yamashita and Shizuichi Tanaka.
 From 1917 to 1918, he was with Japanese forces assigned to the Siberian intervention, during which time he was promoted to captain.
 In 1922, Kuroda served as military attaché in England and was promoted to major.
 From 1935-1937, he served as military attaché in British India.
 In 1937, he was promoted to major general and given command of the IJA 26th Division.

 Battle of Wuyuan

 Kuroda commanded the IJA 26th Division in the Battle of Wuyuan in the Second Sino-Japanese War.
 The battle, which was part of the Japanese counterattack in response to the Chinese 1939-40 Winter Offensive, resulted to a Chinese victory and Japanese retreat.
-The Japanese call it 第２次後套作戦 (English:The second battle of Wuyuan).
-Despite the loss in the said battle, the Japanese had a strategic victory for making the Chinese fail their primary objectives.
+The Japanese call it 第2次後套作戦 (English:The second battle of Wuyuan).
+Despite the loss in the battle, the Japanese had a strategic victory for making the Chinese fail their primary objectives.